 If you’re new to MT technology, the idea here is to provide separate extensions and trunks for use by different departments within an organization.
 The reasons should be obvious.
 These departments have separate budgets and separate clientele, and you probably don’t want the public calling a central number in order to reach everyone in an organization.
 And the organization wants to identify costs and log calls associated with its various departments.

-XiVO handles MT using Entities.
-When you set up Incredible PBX for XiVO, it automatically created a single Entity named Incredible PBX.
-You can create additional ones and name them anything you like in the XiVO Web interface: Configuration ‣ Management ‣ Entities.
+Wazo handles MT using Entities.
+When you set up Incredible PBX for Wazo, it automatically created a single Entity named Incredible PBX.
+You can create additional ones and name them anything you like in the Wazo Web interface: Configuration ‣ Management ‣ Entities.

 Next, create Contexts to support your new Entity.
 Mimic the existing contexts in IPX ‣ IPX Configuration ‣ Contexts and provide unique names for each of them.
 Be sure you associate each of the new contexts with the new entity you created.
 Then set up users, lines, trunks, and call routing for the new entity in the same way you did it for the original IncrediblePBX entity.
 Take a look at Amy Grant’s setup with Google Voice on the PIAF Forum for additional tips.
 Simple and it’s FREE!